mickael-guene/umeq/README.rst

 ==============
 Host support
 ^^^^^^^^^^^^
+For the moment umeq support following host architecture:
-Only x86_64 host machine is support.
+- x86_64 host is in release state.
+- i386 host is in beta state.
+Moreover in that case only 32 bits guest are supported.

 Guest support
 ^^^^^^^^^^^^^
 For the moment umeq support following guest architecture:

 - arm64 support is in release state.
-- armv7 support is in alpha state.
-Simd floating support is not fully correct.
+- armv7 support is in beta state.

 Proot compatibility
 ^^^^^^^^^^^^^^^^^^^